edgedb/easy-edgedb/README.md

   modern_name := 'Bistrița'
 };
 ```

+Hmm.
+We can see already that our schema needs some improvement:

+- We have a `Person` type, and a `City` type,
+- The `Person` type has the property `places_visited` which contains the names of the cities, but is not linked to any `City` type.
+There should be a relationship between these two.

+We'll change that in a moment by changing `array<str>` from a property to something called `MULTI LINK` to the `CITY` type which will actually join them together.
+But first let's look a bit closer at what happens when we use `INSERT`.

 As you can see, `str`s are fine with unicode letters like ț.
 Even emojis are just fine: you could create a `City` called '🤠' if you wanted to.